ericmatthys/spacegray-oceanic/README.md

 # Spacegray Oceanic Next

 A set of custom UI themes for Sublime Text 2/3.
 It's all about hype and minimal.
-Comes in different flavors with accompanying [Oceanic Next](https://github.com/voronianski/oceanic-next-color-scheme) color scheme.
+Comes with accompanying [Oceanic Next](https://github.com/voronianski/oceanic-next-color-scheme) color scheme.

 ***